emmabindi/localvore/README.md

 | **Geocoder** | Gem which converts a given address into longitude and langitude co-ordinates and records this against each location.
 These co-ordinates can then feed into maps to mark locations
 | **GoogleMaps API** | This is the API which Geocoder receives it's geocoding data from and allows Gemcoder to execute the conversion from address to co-ordinates on the fly
 | **MapBox API** | An open source mapping platform to allow map integration within the app (which is displayed through JavaScript)
 | **Leaflet** | Javascript client side library for displaying maps, used to provide a map view of grower locations so buyers can locate produce in a visual way
+| **RuboCop - Rails** | Ruby gem used to lint codebase and enforce Rails best practises and coding conventions.

 ```
 THE END 🌱 Thank you!